 In case you couldn’t tell by the title.

 Yes, it's the Burka Avenger, a mild-mannered school teacher by day and a defender of women’s education by night.
 She fights villains who are trying to close girl's schools with pens and books.
 Are those super powers?
-I guess ...
+I guess they can be.
+BECAUSE ...
 Read More

 BY Amy LaCount in Feminizzle on Jun 04, 2013 |

 As the centenary of Emily Davison's death approaches, we're reminded of how far we've come over the years, but also of the tough road that still lies ahead for women's rights.
 Davison was an incredibly prodigious activist in both life and death.
 She fought arduously for women’s suffrage in Britain, leading her to be arrested nine times and force-fed a whopping 49 times.
 Her most infamous stunt involved stepping in front of King George ...
 Read More

 BY Amy Zimmerman in Feminizzle on Mar 07, 2013 |

 Girl Rising is not a movie about oppression and victimhood.
 This is not to say that the nine girls that the movie stars have not faced staggering obstacles due to their gender, race, and class.
 These girls, who are representative of millions of girls worldwide, are survivors of natural disasters and national tragedies.
 They inhabit worlds where young girls are commoditized, over-worked, abused and silenced.

 Suma, a young Nepalese woman, was sold into ...
 Read More

 BY Intern Mary Ann in Feminizzle on Jun 27, 2012 |

 BY Intern Mary Ann in Feminizzle on Jun 20, 2012 |

 If you follow world news at all, you probably know that things look pretty bleak in Syria these days.
 The violence there is bloody and ongoing, and the international community seems unsure of the best way to restore a sense of stability.
 But a new documentary shows that there is another, more positive, revolution taking place in Syria, at least in regards to one woman’s efforts to educate young girls and to change attitudes about women’s relationship ...
 Read More